Art. In a Park. The first weekend in June. Awesome!

 Other things to do

 Visit the Emerging Artist Pavilion, kindly sponsored by Commerce Bank.
 Here you'll see artwork created by the next generation of young artists, all high school students at Boone County schools.

 Get arty at Wildy’s World: an interactive art installation guided by mural artist, Stacy Self.
 Grab a paintbrush and leave your mark!
 Kids and grown-ups are invited to get creative with color and brushes.
 Look for the big Coil Construction tent and head that way.

 Check out the Access Arts creation space near the Gordon Pavilion and get a quick lesson in weaving or pottery turning.

 Have your caricature painted by one of our two caricature artists, Jim Dyke or Dorinda Hoke.

 Can I volunteer?

 Yes please!
 Click here to be taken to our volunteer sign-up page.

 Can I bring my dog?

 We'd rather you didn't, not because we don't love dogs but because crowds of people can be intimidating and stressful for them.
 Remember, we have lots of small children ambling round, too, and stressed dogs and small children are not a great combination.
 We're definitely leaving our beloved pooches at home.
-If you absolutely must bring your dog, then it would really help us if you could please NOT use a retractable leash.
-Keep your dogs close to you and you’ll be less likely to have to pay for breakages.
+The one rule is NO RETRACTABLE LEASHES.
+They have caused some serious problems in the past.
+Please keep your dogs close to you and you’ll be less likely to have to pay for breakages.